Processed-Fun/BusinessAutomation/website_creation.md

 Instructions for creating the fake website for each business.

+# Selecting a Business

+1. Choose a business from "business_ideas.md" that does not already have a website.
+2. If there are no available business ideas use the instructions in "generate_ideas.md" to generate five more business ideas.

 # Requirements

 1. Hosting.
 This site will be hosted and deployed from Github pages from the index.html file.